 The COVID-19 pandemic forced the US to rethink how care could be delivered safely and effectively, especially for older and underserved populations.
-One of the most significant developments was the expanded use of telehealth services within the Medicare program.
+One of the most significant developments was the expanded use of telehealth services within Medicare.

 The question before congress isn’t just whether telehealth should remain a part of Medicare – but how it can be structured to improve care and ensure long-term sustainability.